yellowdolphin/deeptrane/README.md

 ### PyTorch training

 The PyTorch training script `train.py` trains on GPUs or TPUs (xla) when detected.
-Required packages (torchmetrics, torch_xla, timm, albumentations) are installed automatically, but only if needed, depending on config and environment.
+Required packages (torchmetrics, torch_xla, timm, albumentations) are installed automatically, but only if necessary, depending on config and environment.
+A local path with wheels can be specified in cfg.wheels_path.

 Note that host machines on kaggle and colab are not suitable to feed eight TPU cores with data-heavy inputs, such as high-resolution images.
 For such applications, training on GPU or with Tensorflow is recommended (see below), which has access to the beefy TPU node resources.

 ### Tensorflow training